kletobias/p2022/_projects/steps-tabular.md

             using adequate train/test splits function and cross-validation techniques.
-        - The following steps depend on the type of model and on the findings of the second step Links lead to the [*scikit-learn*](https://scikit-learn.org/stable/modules/classes.html) implementation of the mentioned tools.
+        - The following steps depend on the type of model and on the findings of the second step.
+Links in the following lead to the [*scikit-learn*](https://scikit-learn.org/stable/modules/classes.html) implementation of the mentioned tool.
         - Choose a regression/classification model depending on the problem.
         - Fill missing values using a fitting fill strategy.
         - Do datatype conversions where necessary.
 E.g., Convert categorical